 Is the SMTP server secure?

 Surprisingly enough, the SMTP server isn’t inherently secure.
-It doesn’t have any encryption or security mechanisms built into it.
-It makes it vulnerable to spoofing, spamming, or data leakage.
+It doesn’t have any encryption or safety devices built into it.
+It makes it susceptible to deceiving, spamming, or data outflow.
 Email providers have added security layers to the infrastructure to avoid all those unfortunate events.

 The first mechanism they incorporated was the Secure Sockets Layer (SSL), which had significant security flaws.
-As an effect, the Internet Engineering Task Force (IETF) deprecated its final version, SSL 3.0, in 2015 by enforcing RFC 7568.
+As a result, the Internet Engineering Task Force (IETF) denounced its final version, SSL 3.0, in 2015 by imposing RFC 7568.

 All of that is great, but at what point of the SMTP connection does TLS enter the game?
 By default, most email clients initiate a TLS connection during the handshake.
 They do so using the SMTP command STARTTLS, which forms the switch to an encrypted connection.